-Alvopetro's Murucututu natural gas field (previously referred to as the Gomo gas project or Gomo gas field) is 6,988 acres (gross and net) extends across Blocks 183 and 197 and includes the 183(1) and the 197(1) wells, both of which were drilled in 2014.
+Alvopetro's Murucututu natural gas field (previously referred to as the Gomo gas project or Gomo gas field) is 6,988 acres (gross and net), extends across Blocks 183 and 197, and includes the 183(1) and the 197(1) wells, both of which were drilled in 2014.

 Block 183 is a 9th Brazil Bid Round Block and was acquired through a farm-in agreement signed in May 2013.
 Alvopetro drilled one well, the 183(1) well, on this block in October 2014 and conducted an initial test on the well in 2018.
 In 2019, Alvopetro commenced the stimulation and initial production test of the 183(1) well and in late 2020 installed a plunger lift system to recover remaining fluids from the stimulation and undertake another production test, which was completed in 2021.
 In 2021, Alvopetro declared commerciality on this portion of the block, renaming it to Murucututu, and it is now in the Development and Production Phase with an expiry date of April 18, 2048.
 The remainder of Block 183 is in the second exploration phase as discussed in "Exploration Assets" below.
-In 2021, the Company commenced installation of 9-kilometre transfer pipeline to tie the 183(1) well into the Caburé pipeline.
-In early 2022, installation was completed and the pipeline was tested.
-The Company is constructing field production facilities and will then tie-in the 183(1) well and commence production.
+In 2021 and 2022 Alvopetro completed the construction of field production facilities and installation of a 9-kilometre transfer pipeline to tie the 183(1) well into the Caburé transfer pipeline.
+In October 2022, production commenced from the 183(1) well.

 A portion of Block 197 is now part of the Caburé natural gas field as discussed above.
-The remainder of the block is attributable to the Murucututu project and costs to date include drilling and testing the 197(1) well in 2014, as well as historical costs for 5.9 km of 3D seismic, 122.3 km of 2D seismic, and prior acquisition costs including bid round bonuses.
-In 2021, the Company declared commerciality on this portion of the block, renaming it Murucututu Sul and it is now in the Development and Production Phase with an expiry date of November 8, 2048.
+The remainder of the block is attributable to the Murucututu project and costs to date include drilling and testing the 197(1) well in 2014, as well as historical costs for 5.9 km2 of 3D seismic, 122.3 km of 2D seismic, and prior acquisition costs including bid round bonuses.
+In 2021, the Company declared commerciality on this portion of the block, merging it with Murucututu in the Development and Production Phase with an expiry date of April 18, 2048.